 Late that evening, Amelia was ready to put her plan into motion.

-Dumbledore had originally been quite surprised to hear just how much information they'd gathered on Ginny Weasley and Malfoy's plot surrounding her without him knowing, but had nonetheless given his permission for Amelia to bring a team of Aurors into the school.
+Dumbledore had originally been quite surprised to hear just how much information they'd gathered on Ginny Weasley and Malfoy's without him knowing but had nonetheless given his permission for Amelia to bring a team of Aurors into the school.

 After carefully selecting a team of half a dozen of her most trusted Aurors, Amelia was ready.